NicholasNeshev/Data-Structures/Trees/README.md

 ## Trees
-* Parent nodes that link to two child nodes
+* Parent nodes that link to left and right child nodes